kvttt/kvttt.github.io/_pages/about.md

 Currently, I am also working as a Lab Assistant for BIOL 252L Fundamentals of Human Anatomy and Physiology Lab.
 I have been volunteering at the Emergency Department at UNC Hospitals since last January.

-In my free time, I enjoy snowboarding, cooking Chinese food, and [photography](https://kvttt.myportfolio.com/).
+In my free time, I enjoy snowboarding, badminton, cooking Chinese food, and [photography](https://kvttt.myportfolio.com/).

 I am looking for a Ph.D. position starting in Fall 2025.